lanl/LaGriT/docs/pages/docs/commands/QUALITY.md

 **`quality/taylor`**/ fieldname / value /

-displays a count of the number of element-edge pairs with a taylor error estimate value whose absolute value is greater than the supplied value.
+creates and displays a count of the number of element-edge pairs with a taylor error estimate value whose absolute value is greater than the supplied value.
+This creates the attribute **quality_taylor** with length in attribute **quality_taylor_len**.

 **`quality/volume`** allows any combination of the *`quality_type_options`* for example:
 ```